gromacs/gromacs/docs/reference-manual/special/density-guided-simulation.rst

 density-guided simulation forces only every :math:`N` steps.
 The applied force is scaled by :math:`N` to approximate the same effective Hamiltonian as when applying the forces every step, while maintaining time-reversibility and energy conservation.
-Note that for this setting, the energy output frequency should be a multiple of :math:`N`.
+Note that for this setting, the energy output frequency must be a multiple of :math:`N`.

 The maximal time-step should not exceed the fastest oscillation period of any atom within the map potential divided by :math:`\pi`.
 This oscillation period